What Happens During The MVA Hearing?

 This is generally a huge help to most people which is why it is something we always have an eye to get for them.
 If the person refused a test, they would lose their license and their only option would be the alcohol interlock system for a year.
 They would lose their license if they blew over .15, and their only option would be the alcohol interlock system, which they would have to have for a year.

 For more information on MVA Hearing And Interlock Device, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.